SystemFw/blog/content/staging/oop-data-oriented.md

 classes, no methods, no inheritance, not even interfaces.
 And yet, the design we've seen embodies some of the ideas that have made OO
-popular: it's based on data types that mirror their logical domain, keep their internals encapsulated, and expore their behaviour through an explicit api.
+popular: it's based on data types that mirror their logical domain, keep their internals encapsulated, and expose their behaviour through an explicit api.

-In fact, here's how our data model could look like in a generic-looking OO language:
+In fact, here's how our data model could be written in a generic-looking OO language:

 ```scala